-Disclaimer and Manner of Display
+Disclaimer Disclosure and Manner of Display

-- "Paid for by [committee's name]" (on file with Form 410 or 461) - "Committee major funding from [names of top three donors of \$50,000 or more]" each listed on a separate horizontal line, centered horizontally, in descending order, beginning with the largest contributor (not applicable to nonrecipient committees) - Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more - "Funding Details at www.fppc.ca.gov" must be shown immediately below the top three donor text for state primarily formed ballot measure and candidate committees that raise \$1,000,000 (see Section 84223) - A statement that the "This advertisement was not authorized by a candidate or a committee controlled by a candidate" - Disclaimer Format: Text must be in Arial equivalent font, in at least 10-point size, in a contrasting color, and located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter - "Committee major funding from" and "Not authorized by" disclaimers may not appear in all capital letters
+- "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by - "Committee major funding from [names of top three donors contributors of \$50,000 or more]" each listed on a separate horizontal line, centered horizontally, in descending order, beginning with the largest contributor (not applicable to non-recipient committees) - Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more - Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate - "Funding Details at www.fppc.ca.gov" must be shown immediately below the "not authorized by" text top three donor- text for state primarily formed ballot measure and candidate committees that raise \$1,000,000 or more (see Section 84223) - Disclaimer Disclosure Format: All text must be in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
+The names of top contributors must not be underlined and the text must not be condensed.
+If there are no top contributors, the "Ad paid for by" need not be underlined.
+All text must appear located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter - "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters